Annopara/odin-landingPage/README.md

 ## Project Structure

 - `index.html`: The main HTML file containing the structure of the landing page.
-- `styles.css`: The CSS file where Flexbox is implemented to style the landing page.
+- `styles.scss`: The sCSS file where Flexbox is implemented to style the landing page.

+#### NOTE

+You need to install and watch sass

 ## Images Credits